 Before the start of any rotation, you need to make sure you are credentialed at the clinical site.
 This may be as simple as sending proof of your health documents (vaccines, PPD status, physical exam, etc.) or as lengthy as attending an orientation and completing online classes prior to starting the rotation.
 It is important to review these requirements ahead of time.
 In some cases, the orientation or classes are only offered a certain time each month, or your PPD may be out of date (a problem I ran into a few times).
 Once you are credentialed, it is important to reach out to the preceptor at least 1–2 weeks in advance so you know when and where to report on your first day.

 The first day of your rotation will become easier as you move along clinical year.
 Though, each day will require some degree of preparation.
-Before each first day, I would always scope out the location and commute ahead of time.
+Before each first day, I always scoped out the location and commute ahead of time.
 I figured if I knew where I was going, it would be one less thing to worry about that morning.
-I would also spend time organizing the things I would need during my day.
-I would try my best to not bring a large bag or a large lunch box, because on some rotations there was minimal space for students to keep their belongings.
+I also spent time organizing the things I would need during my day.
+I tried my best to not bring a large bag or a large lunch box because on some rotations there was minimal space for students to keep their belongings.
 With this being said, many things will get stuffed into your white coat pockets.
 Here are some of my favorite items I kept in my pockets: